 The size of this coaster also ensures that it’s actually on minifigure scale.
 Not only does it come with eleven great minifigures, but you can use virtually any minifigure that LEGO has ever created with this build.
 If you’re looking for something that is fun and that’s also functional, you absolutely have to check out the LEGO rollercoaster.

 This massive Disney castle is a must-have for anyone who is a fan of Disney magic.
 It is one of the best Disney LEGO sets around.
 It has 4,080 pieces and stands at over two feet tall, making it one of the biggest sets that have ever been released in the Disney line.
-Full of great little details that make it really stand out for fans of the parks, it’s a cool centerpiece for any Disney collection – even those that don’t include any other LEGO sets.
+Full of great little details that make it really stand out for fans of the parks, it’s a cool centerpiece for any Disney collection – even those that don’t include any other LEGO building sets.

 It’s also good to note that this one comes with five minifigures – Mickey, Minnie, Daisy, Donald, and Tinkerbell.
 They make it possible to recreate some classic park moments and are sought-after minifigures in and of themselves.
 This castle is the ultimate Disney build and one that’s definitely worth the time of anyone who really loves the Disney theme parks.

-The bigger of the two Death Star sets, this one is probably best known for being featured in virtually every LEGO Store display in the United States and being dropped during the course of Spider-man: Homecoming.
+The bigger of the two Death Starship sets, this one is probably best known for being featured in virtually every LEGO Store display in the United States and being dropped during the course of Spider-man: Homecoming.
 This massive piece is not just a huge build at 4,016 pieces, but it’s also one of the most fun sets that LEGO has ever made.

 The piece features two sides – one is a constructed Death Star, and the other features a number of the different rooms featured in the Star Wars series.
 It also features 25 mini-figures, some of which are from Episode IV and others from Episode VI.
 Though it’s not quite on scale with the Star Wars vehicles, this is nonetheless a must-have build for Star Wars fans who really want a big building challenge.